mfractor/mfractor.github.io/docs/xamarin-forms/configure-binding-context.md

 ##Configuring A Binding Context

-*Power the code action engine and XAML analyser by targeting a binding context*
+*Power the code action engine, code analysis and data-binding IntelliSense by targeting a binding context for your XAML*

 ##Introduction
 MFractor includes many features to make working with XAML and the MVVM pattern easier.
 To power these features, MFractor is capable of intelligently resolving a XAML files binding context (even when none is specified) and can also evaluate markup expressions (such as x:Static or Binding expressions) or can walk through the XAML hierarchy to evaulate the correct binding context for a given node.